wf-towerp/ng-nest-template/README.md

 - Check credentials for connecting to MySQL/MariaDB database in `/environments/.env.local`.
 - Create database `myapp` or change the name in the environment file.
 - (Optional) Change primary account data in the environment file with credentials of your choosing.
+- Run `npm run migrations:generate` to generate the initial state of the database then run `npm run migrations:run` to apply changes to the database.

 ## Creating your own project